 My only nitpick with this whole mini-prequel is the Nadeshiko (Yumiri Hanamori) cameo at the end.
 I know she’s just as important to the story as Rin but in this place in time, when both characters haven’t met and live far apart from each other, it feels a bit random and tacked on.
 It does however work as a transition back into present day.

 From here, the show finally picks up from Season 1 ended.
 In fact, this is exactly where the manga resumes after the Christmas trip where Nadeshiko is working at a post office alongside Ena (Rie Takahashi).
-That does create a bit of confusion as the Season 1 finale ended with a scene set farther in the future where Nadeshiko has assembled her own gear, including the lamp she wanted to buy.
+That does create a bit of confusion as the Season 1 finale ended with a scene set further in the future where Nadeshiko has assembled her own gear, including the lamp she wanted to buy.
 With this part being set a few days after the Christmas trip, she obviously only just started working so said lamp and anything else she wants is on her wishlist.
 It’s a bit jarring but to be fair, there isn’t really anything the staff could do about that.
-That is, unless they want to just skip the stuff that’s canonically in between and I think we can all agree is a bad idea.
+That is, unless they want to just skip the stuff that’s canonically in between and I think we can all agree that would be a bad idea.

 The rest of this episode is mostly the show checking up on its cast.
 Everyone is working part-time right now so that they can save up for some better camping gear.
-Even Ena is eyeing some stuff as, despite her commitment to the Going Home club, she is now interested in camping after the Christmas trip.
+Even Ena is eyeing some stuff as, despite her commitment to the Going Home club, she’s grown more interested in camping after the Christmas trip.
 A hilarious conversation soon arises when Chiaki (Sayuri Hara) learns in the group chat that all of her friends have more days off for New Year’s than her (of course Rin has the longest break) as well as fancier plans for the holiday, leaving the poor girl depressed.
 The only way things could get worse is if it’s revealed that she makes the least amount of money out of the gang.
 That all five main characters appear to be part of the same group chat is interesting, especially with Rin as she was only acquainted with Chiaki and Aoi (Aki Toyosaki) not too long ago.
 It really goes to show how close everyone has become with one another after one trip.
 Now, if only Rin and Ena would join the Outdoor Activities Club.
 I say that but I kind of hope the Outclub is forever stuck in that storage closet.

 It’s not before long that the show has someone going camping again.
 In this case, Rin plans another solo trip, this time to another shrine connected to a spirit dog (Shimarin sure loves dogs).
 On the ride there, Rin meets with Nadeshiko by chance.
 I’m glad that the episode ends this way as Rin and Nadeshiko’s friendship is the most integral part of the story.
-It’d be weird to not re-establish that on the first episode of a new scene.
-The direction for the same is simply perfect too with how the sun rises just as the two girls reunite.
+It’d be weird to not re-establish that on the first episode of a new season.
+The direction for the scene is simply perfect too with how the sun rises just as the two girls reunite.
 Nadeshiko literally is brightening Rin’s day and as cheesy as that sounds, I do find that rather moving.

 Like with Season 1, Season 2 appears to have short post-credit segments as well.
 This time around, Nadeshiko asks Chiaki and Aoi about the former’s nickname for the latter, Inuko, which naturally leads to Aoi trolling her as usual (where did she get that dog?).
 Curiously, Season 2 is not using the “Room Camp” name.
 In this episode’s case, the segment is called “Inuinu Inuko-san”, in reference to Aoi’s nickname.
 I guess the staff didn’t want to use the previous title as they spun it off into its own show but thing is, this segment still takes place in the storage closet.
 For all intents and purposes, this is “Room Camp”.
 Plus, if you really want to argue semantics, TV Room Camp barely takes place in the titular room at all!
 Goodness, who would’ve thought “Room Camp” would get so confusing.